 Improvements to your residential Fairfax County property will inevitably cause land disturbance during the construction and landscaping process.
-Depending on how much land you disturb and the category of work your project falls under will determine whether engineering plans and county approval are required.
+Depending on how much land you disturb and the category of work your project falls under will determine whether civil engineering plans and county approval are required.
 Not obtaining proper plans, permits and approvals will result in costly delays and violations to your project.
 We are here to help navigate your project through the proper process.

 A General Rule of Thumb

 If land disturbance is greater than (>) 2500 Square Feet, a Civil Engineering Plan and Permit is required for Fairfax County approval.
 There are 2 different types of plans for this case:

 - Rough Grading Plan (RGP) – If you are not building a new home and are disturbing land under an existing use, then you will need a Rough Grading Plan.
 Fairfax County will review this plan for compliance with applicable codes and issue a Land Disturbance Permit upon approval of the RGP.
 Typical RGP Projects are for demolition, drainage solutions, and landscape improvements greater than (>) 2500 Square Feet.

 Figure 1: Sample Detail from a Fairfax County Rough Grading Plan.

 - Infill Grading Plan (INF) – If building a new home, you will need a full INF plan set.
 This complete plan set will cover everything from specifying what features will be removed from the property, the proposed house location and elevation, tree preservation and planting, stormwater evaluation/management, and a Limited Geotechnical Study.

 Figure 2: Stanley Martin Custom Homes Architectural Drawing

 Site Related Plan Approval Process